 But according to Holly, “The best gifts are the ones that are fun, and it is here that Best Alzheimer’s Products excels.
 The online store has the largest available selection of games, puzzles, ‘toys’ and other activities that have been specifically selected for people with dementia.”
 And it is not just for fun.
 These activities make a difference.
 A simple jigsaw puzzle can help decrease agitation and anxiety.
 A game that involves socialization, reminiscing, or cognitive stimulation can actually improve memory for a time.
 Enjoying art, including music, can make someone with dementia more verbal, more social.
 Activity that encourages reminiscing will increase feelings of self-worth and relieve depression.

 Always take your loved one’s current abilities into account.
 Your dad may have loved crossword puzzles, and looked forward each week to the New York Times just for that reason.
 The NY Times puzzle may be out of the question now, but a book of easier crosswords might make a perfect gift.

-There are hundreds of gift ideas available at store.best-alzheimers-products.com.
+There are hundreds of gift ideas available in the store.
 Or call Holly or John at 847-223-3021.

 When the day arrives, when food is eaten and presents are opened; when you do the things that make the day special to you and yours, be careful not to overdo it.
 Dementia can cause people to tire easily.
 They can become confused by excess noise and activity.
 If your loved one looks tired, confused, or anxious, it’s time to quiet things down.
 Don’t stop the celebration, but remove him or her to a quieter environment, maybe to sleep, maybe to enjoy one of the gifts that can be enjoyed alone or in quieter company.